Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Setup Azure Alerts for Service Fabric Node Performance Counters.md

 ## Add sink

 Starting with Diagnostics extension version 1.5, 'sinks' has been added to implement a sink location to send diagnostic data.
 Using 'sink' and Custom Metrics, performance counter data can be uploaded and viewed in Azure Portal.
+'SinksConfig' element provides a list of locations to send diagnostics data to.
+Examples are, 'AzureMonitorSink', 'ApplicationInsights', and 'EventHub'.
+In this example, 'AzureMonitor' is being used.

 ```diff
 diff --git a/template/template.json b/template/template.json